PhD, Strategy and Leadership, Schulich School of Business, York University, Canada

 He was on the faculty of Oxford University for 5 years from 1995-2000 where he taught executive education at Templeton College, and on the MBA and doctoral programs at the Saïd Business School.
 An experienced senior corporate manager prior to joining academia, Dr. Moore worked 12 years in sales and marketing management positions in the high tech industry with IBM, Bull and Hitachi.
 He is a cycle director for the Advanced Leadership Program, a program chaired by Henry Mintzberg.
 He also works with Henry as a module director on the International Masters for Health Leadership and the IMPM.
 In 2002 he won the Faculty teaching award at the MBA level.

-Dr. Moore's publications include 26 refereed journal articles, 10 books or edited volumes, 14 chapters in books, 29 executive articles and dozens of conferences papers.
+Dr. Moore's publications include 28 refereed journal articles, 10 books or edited volumes, 14 chapters in books, 31 executive articles and dozens of conferences papers.
 His research has been published in a number of leading journals including: SMJ, JIBS, Human Relations, Management International Review, Business History, Marketing Management, World Business, Across the Board, Leader to Leader, Strategy + Business, European Business Forum, Chief Executive, The Academy of Management Executive, Journal of Applied Behavioural Science, Policy Options, Marketing Research and the Journal of Brand Management.
-His research has received well over 1100 Google Scholar citations.
+His research has received well over 1800 Google Scholar citations.
 He is on the editorial boards of Management International Review and the Journal of Management History.
-He is an Associate Editor of the Academy of Management Perspectives in January 2012.
+He was appointed an Associate Editor of the Academy of Management Perspectives in January 2012.
 Karl was elected to an M.A.
 (Oxon) in 1995.

-His current research is on postmodern leadership and globalization.
-He is writing a book on Postmodern Management with a McKinsey consultant, it should be out in 2012.
+His current research is on postmodern leadership and Quiet or Introverted Leaders.
+He is writing a book on Postmodern Management and a book on Quiet Leaders: Introverts in the C-Suite.
 On the history side of globalization and international business, he and co-author historian David Lewis have published articles in Business History and the Management International Review on international business in the ancient world.
 Their latest book, "Origins of Globalization" was published by Routledge in April 2009.
 It has received worldwide press attention.

-Since 20076, Karl has been doing a weekly videocast for the Globe and Mail, Canada's National Newspaper, where he interviews CEOs one week and leading business professors from the top Universities in the world.
+Since 2007, Karl has been doing a weekly videocast for the Globe and Mail, Canada's National Newspaper, where he interviews CEOs one week and leading business professors from the top universities in the world.
 It can be watched at wwww.globeandmail.com In March 2011 he started a weekly blog, Rethinking Leadership, for Forbes, it can be read at: http://blogs.forbes.com/karlmoore/.
+In spring 2014 he started a radio show, The CEO Series on CJAD where he interviews a CEO for an hour, he has done over 30 interviews including with Prime Minster Justin Trudeau, Montreal Canadiens CEO Geoff Molson, Bombardier CEO Alain Bellemare and Quiet Author Susan Cain.

 He has been a consultant to leading global firms including: Nokia, Air Canada, Lufthansa, British Airways, IBM, HP, Shell, Volvo, Accenture, Lilly, Pfizer and Regis McKenna.
 Articles on his research and op ed pieces written by him have appeared in the Financial Times, The Los Angeles Times, The Independent, the Guardian, Les Echoes, the Australian Financial Review, Het Financielle Dagblad, the Globe and Mail, the National Post, La Presse, the Montreal Gazette, and other leading papers.
 He is a regular guest in the media and appears on CNN, BBC, CBC, CTV and Global Television, Karl has given over 1200 press inteviews in his career.
 The winter 2006 issue of Business Strategy Review, published by the London Business School, identified Karl among a group of world’s greatest business thinkers.
 Others on the list of about 20 include: Charles Handy, Phillip Kotler, Gary Hamel, Warren Bennis and Rosabeth Moss Kanter.